rezonant/razmin/README.md

 ## Is it ready?

-Consider Razmin to be release candidate quality as of version 0.6.13.
-We will continue incrementing on 0.6.x until we are ready and then we will jump to 1.0.
+Razmin is feature complete and stable as of version 1.0.0 (January 2021)!
+It is ready for all production uses.
+If you find issues, please post them!

 ## Installation